shmup/hexbugs/README.md

 [x] - wire in sqlite database to backend

 ## SECOND PASS TODO
+[x] - normalize the db
+    - add a transactions and transaction type table
-[ ] - sql queries / db method
+        * types are ready, concede, add, move (as in adding and moving an insect in a game_id) [x] - sql queries / db method
         [x] 1. complete rehydration query, `game`, `game_players` and every transaction.
-        [ ] 2. update game
+        [x] 2. move and add bugs
-[ ] - gamestate data structures used by our websocket api
+[x] - gamestate data structures used by our websocket api
-        [x] 1. add a data structure for initial game state [ ] 2. add a data structure for a game update [x] 3. add a complete data structure for rehydration w/ history [ ] - develop game state validation used by websocket api [ ] - develop needed websocket messages for a game
+        [x] 1. add a data structure for initial game state [x] 2. add a data structure for a game update [x] 3. add a complete data structure for rehydration w/ history [ ] - develop some sort of GameManager class that the websocket messages get passed to an instance of or something?

+      right now mind/__init__.py has a main function: async def main():
+           async with serve(handle_message, "localhost", 8765):
+               print("The Mind awakes...")
+               await asyncio.Future()

+      And handle_message is a basic stubbed out async function that iterates over messages in the websocket
+[ ] - develop game state validation used by websocket api [ ] - develop needed websocket messages for a game
         * the idea is that the UI can know the entire game state.
-        * this includes every single piece and their ID, for both players
+        * the game _can_ rehydrate if needed but the player will receive messages that update their frontend board, and pieces not yet added to hive
         * updates include joining game, movements, additions to hive, conceding, gameover
 [ ] - develop quick hacky debug UI w/ buttons to simulate a game